 About the Farm

 Nature’s Way Farm, a 640 acre farm close to the banks of the Peace River in northern Alberta.
 Covered by aspen, birch, spruce, pine, and willow shelter belts, this farm provides wildlife habitat for moose, deer, beaver, foxes, coyotes, grouse, partridge, and migratory birds.
-This farm includes a livestock operation with cattle, sheep, pigs, dairy cattle and a farm garden.
-It also operates a alfalfa seed and leaf cutter bee operation.
+This farm includes a livestock operation with cattle, pigs, dairy cattle and a farm garden.
+It also operates an alfalfa seed and leaf cutter bee operation.
 The farm is certified organic and certified humane.

 About the Apprenticeship

 Nature’s Way Farm will also expose you to Holistic Management, a framework used by many farmers to make socially, environmentally and ecologically sound decisions.
-The family also values traditional nutrition following the teachings of the Weston A. Price Foundation.
-From time to time, this farm also hosts WOOFers, interns and others coming to learn.
+The farm family also values traditional nutrition following the teachings of the Weston A. Price Foundation.
+From time to time, this farm also hosts WWOOFers, interns and others coming to learn.

 Skills this farm has to teach:

 The following skills are being offered by this farm.
 While you’ll get exposure to many of these areas, it is likely that not all will be covered.
 Apprentices will work to identify the skills they want to develop to a learning plan with the host farm.

 |field crop production + harvest (baling silage + hay)||carpentry|

 Housing, Stipend and Duration